Scholarships and how to get them

 - Complete your FAFSA by February 15 to hook yourself up with funds based on your financial need.
 Fill out the FAFSA at fafsa.ed.gov.

 There are a few scholarships in colleges and departments that require a separate application or additional materials, so keep an eye on those, too.

 Simple answer: To qualify for the best financial aid possible.
 Here's how the two applications work together.

 First, about the FAFSA.
 All colleges use this federal form as a universal way to determine financial need: does the cost of attending college exceed your family's ability to pay?
-And, if so, by how much?
+If so, by how much?

 Fill out the FAFSA, even if you think your family income might be too high.
 It's free to apply, and if you don't qualify, no harm done.
-If you are eligible for aid...score!
-Grants, loans, work-study jobs, and scholarships could come your way.
+If you are eligible for aid, grants, loans, work-study jobs, and scholarships could come your way.

-As with the FAFSA, the University's scholarship application is free, so you have nothing to lose and possibly everything to gain by filling it out.
+Both the FAFSA and the University's scholarship application are free, so you have nothing to lose and possibly everything to gain by filling them out.